Google Translate Disclaimer

 Councils are elected for four-year terms starting with the first meeting following the election.
 When required to hold a byelection, the elected member holds office for the remainder of the unexpired term of the person who they replaced.
 Towns, villages and cities that do not have a ward system may increase or decrease the size of their council by passing a bylaw at least 180 days before the general election.

-The nomination period begins when the returning officer publishes and posts the call for nominations (on or before September 4, 2018).
-Nominations may be filed any time during regular office hours from the time the call for nominations is posted until the deadline of 4:00 p.m. on Nomination Day, which is Wednesday, September 19, 2018.
-If a further call for nominations is required as a result of insufficient candidates, the second nomination period expires on October 3, 2018.
+The nomination period opens at least 10 business days before nomination day.
+The period begins when the returning officer publishes and posts the call for nominations for a general election or byelection.
+Nominations may be filed anytime during regular office hours from the time the call for nominations is posted until the deadline.

 Note: Public disclosure statements are now required to be attached to all nomination papers.

 Persons eligible for nomination as a candidate in any Saskatchewan municipality must meet all the requirements listed for the municipality they wish to run in:

 Information about voter eligibility in a general municipal election can be found under Voting.

 As required under Section 140 of The Local Government Election Act, 2015, the administrator or his/her designate is required to submit municipal election results to the Minister as soon as possible after a municipal election or byelection.
 Municipalities are encouraged to electronically submit their election results using the Municipal Elections Results Form (MERT).

 We need your feedback to improve saskatchewan.ca.
 Help us improve